Sell USDINR; target of 64.45 - 64.35: ICICI Direct

 Debt market

-Government bonds rose, as a slower pace of domestic growth in the fourth quarter boosted hopes of a ‘les s hawkish’ tone by the central bank’s Monetary Policy Committee in next week’s policy meeting • The benchmark 6.97% 202 6 bond yield fell slightly to 6.63% from 6.66% in the previous session • Yield on the US 10 - year declined to 2.
-2 1 % from 2.2 0 % in the previous session.Forex (US$/INR)
+Government bonds fell, as a weekly debt sale boosted supply of notes , weighing on investor appetite • The benchmark 6.97 % 202 6 bond yield was unchanged at 6.63% in the previous session • Yield on the US 10 - y ear declined to 2.
+16 % from 2.2 1 % in the previous session.Forex (US$/INR)

-The rupee was little changed against US$, as mid - day profit booking in domestic equities offset gains triggered by the broad weakness i n the dollar amid rising political concerns in the U S • The US$ rose against major currencies on the back of solid private payrolls data ahead of government data today.
-ADP employment data showed additions of 253000 jobs against survey of 177000 jobs.
-Also, the US P resident’s decision to withdraw US from Paris climate accord supported the US$ as bulls cheered expectations of fulfilment of one of the campaign promisesUS$ /INR derivatives strategy
+The rupee was little changed against the US$, as traders remained cautious ahead of US May employment data as well as RBI’s monetary policy meeting this week • The US$ fell sharply against major currencies as US$ bulls were disappointed by employment data in May .
+Non - farm payrolls rose a tad lower by 138000 against the previously 213000 jobs.
+Euro rose sharply on dollar weakness.
+We expect Japanese Yen to remain supported on rising safe demand amid news of alleged fresh terror attack sin London on Saturday.Strategy

 Intra-day strategy